Severe Thunderstorm Warning issued for Van Buren by NWS - News Break

 Severe Thunderstorm Warning issued for Van Buren by NWS

-Effective: 2021-06-22 19:56:00 CDT Expires: 2021-06-22 20:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds.
-People outside should move immediately to shelter inside a strong building.
-Stay away from windows.
-Target Area: Van Buren The National Weather Service in the Quad Cities has issued a * Severe Thunderstorm Warning for Southeastern Van Buren County in southeastern Iowa Northeastern Scotland County in northeastern Missouri Northwestern Clark County in northeastern Missouri * Until 845 PM CDT. * At 756 PM CDT, a severe thunderstorm was located near Bentonsport/Vernon, or near Keosauqua, moving southeast at 30 mph.
+Effective: 2021-06-22 19:42:00 CDT Expires: 2021-06-22 20:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds.
+People outside should move to a shelter, inside a strong building and away from windows.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Van Buren A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 800 PM CDT FOR CENTRAL VAN BUREN COUNTY At 742 PM CDT, a severe thunderstorm was located over Keosauqua, moving southeast at 40 mph.
 HAZARD...60 mph wind gusts and half dollar size hail.
-SOURCE...Radar indicated.
+SOURCE...Trained weather spotters.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Luray and Kahoka.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Keosauqua, Cantril, Mount Sterling, Van Buren County Fairgrounds, Lake Sugema Campground, Keosauqua Airport, Lacey Keosauqua State Park, Mount Zion and Kilbourn.
 HAIL...1.25IN WIND...60MPHalerts.weather.gov